Oracle Corporation: History

+In 2010, Oracle launched Fusion Applications to unify the features and technologies of acquisitions PeopleSoft, Siebel Systems, and JD Edwards, into a single suite.

 On July 15, 2013, Oracle transferred its stock listing from Nasdaq to the New York Stock Exchange.
 At the time, it was the largest-ever U.S. market transfer.

+In 2018, Oracle opened a new office in the neighboorhod of East Riverside in southeast Austin, Texas.
+In December 2020, Oracle announced that it was moving its world headquarters from Redwood Shores to Austin, Texas.

 In an effort to compete with Amazon Web Services and its products, Oracle announced in 2019 it was partnering with former rival Microsoft.
 The alliance claimed that Oracle Cloud and Microsoft Azure would be directly connected, allowing customers of each to store data on both cloud computing platforms and run software on either Oracle or Azure.
 Some saw this not only as an attempt to compete with Amazon but also with Google and Salesforce, which acquired Looker and Tableau Software, respectively.

-In 2018, Oracle opened a new office in southeast Austin, Texas.
-In December 2020, Oracle announced that it was moving its world headquarters from Redwood Shores to Austin, Texas.
+In 2023, Oracle and Microsoft expanded their partnership to deliver Oracle database services on Oracle Cloud Infrastructure running inside Microsoft Azure.

+A year later, Oracle announced similar partnerships with Amazon Web Services and Google Cloud, making the Oracle database available in all four major hyperscaler providers.

 In December 2021, Oracle announced the acquisition of Cerner, a health information technology company.
 The acquisition of Cerner was completed on June 8, 2022, for US$28.3 billion in cash.
 Also in December 2021, Oracle announced the acquisition of Federos, an artificial intelligence (AI) and automation tools company for network performance.

-In February 2023, the company announced it was going to invest $1.5 billion into the Kingdom of Saudi Arabia, including opening a data centre in the country's capital, Riyadh.
+In February 2023, the company announced it was going to invest $1.5 billion into the Kingdom of Saudi Arabia, including opening a data center in the country's capital, Riyadh.

 In April 2024, Oracle announced it was moving its world headquarters from Austin to a new complex in Nashville, Tennessee.
 No timeframe was given.

 In June 2024, Oracle announced a $1 billion investment in Spain to enhance artificial intelligence and cloud computing.
 This investment will create a new cloud region in Madrid in partnership with Telefónica.
 The goal is to help Spanish businesses and the public sector with digital transformation and to meet European Union regulations.
+The same year, the company announced investments in Japan and Malaysia for US$8 billion and US$6.5 billion, respectively.